microsoft/RTVS-docs/installation.md

 If you don't have an R distribution installed before you install RTVS, you will be prompted to install an R distribution during setup.

-You can install R Tools for Visual Studio from here: TODO.
+RTVS Preview is only available by invite only at the moment.
+If you haven't already, please send email to rtvs-invite@microsoft.com to request your invite.

 Please note that if you had an earlier version of R Tools for Visual Studio installed on your machine, you must first uninstall it from Add / Remove Programs before you can install this Preview release.

 ## Window Layout for Data Scientists in Visual Studio